Confused About Loss of Pay Deductions? Need Help with Salary Calculations for November!

 K.P.Mohanasundaram

-Let us assume that a month of 30 calender days contains 4 Sundays and one is drawing a salary of Rs.5,200.00 per month.
-If he/she doesn't work on any Sundays and have no loss of pay, his/her salary will be Rs.5,200.00.
-If he/she work on any one Sunday, he/she will get Rs.400.00 as salary for that day along with the fixed salary of Rs.5,200.00.
-Now he/she would have worked for 27 (30-4+1) days and hence for ESI, number of days worked will be 27.
+Let us assume that a month of 30 calendar days contains 4 Sundays, and one is drawing a salary of Rs.5,200.00 per month.
+If they do not work on any Sundays and have no loss of pay, their salary will be Rs.5,200.00.
+If they work on any one Sunday, they will receive Rs.400.00 as salary for that day along with the fixed salary of Rs.5,200.00.
+Now, they would have worked for 27 (30-4+1) days, and hence for ESI, the number of days worked will be 27.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute